Frequently Asked Electric Ukulele Questions:

 What strings do I use for my electric ukulele?

 All of our ukuleles are designed to accept standard ball end electric guitar strings.
 Unfortunately, manufacturers don’t package string sets for electric ukulele.
-I stock sets of SIT strings for each of my three standard scale lengths, but if you are in need of a set of strings and don’t want to order any good guitar store stocks single strings.
+I stock sets of Custom Gauge SIT Strings for each of my three standard scale lengths, but if you are in need of a set of strings and don’t want to order, any good guitar store stocks single strings.
 It is important to get the correct string gauges for a number of reasons.
 It will help protect your neck from warping by keeping the correct amount of tension on the instrument.
 In addition it will help keep the string tension balanced across all strings, creating superior tone and feel.
 My standard strings are balanced to be a “light” gauge set.

 Tenor: .0115 .015 .019(plain) .028 (the .0115 can be a harder string to find. a .012 works well too)